Home > Tours > Africa Tours > Benin & Togo Voodoo Discovery

 Our walk can last between two and three hours, along mainly flat alleys some of which are narrow and have rocky uneven steps.

 We continue north to the small town of Natittingou and check in to our hotel in time for a dip in the pool.
 Hotel options in northern Benin are very limited.
 Our simple hotel in Natittingou does not offer twin bedrooms, we will therefore offer only a double or single bedded room.
 If you are a solo traveller booking on a twin-share basis (sharing with someone of the same gender) you will be allocated a single room for this night.
 It does however have a pleasant terrace, a good spot for breakfast.
-Stay: Totora Hotel (Comfortable) (B/L/D)
+Stay: Totora Hotel (or similar) (Comfortable) (B/L/D)

 Today is a long travelling day, with several stops en route.
 Departing early, we drive south; to stop at a Fulani settlement along the way.
 The Fulani are mainly shepherds, the men move around with their herds while the women take care of the camp and milk the cows to produce butter to be sold at the local market.
 The Fulani are famous for their beauty.
 Fulani means beauty in the local dialect.
 Beautiful tattoos on their face send messages to the people who understand the language.